 Engaging Men is…

-A critical strategy in the effort to promote gender equity and end gender-based violence.
 It focuses on shifting the difficult reality that all men play a role in enabling violence and abuse to one that incites the opportunity all men have to stop it.
-Approaches to engage men must recognize that rigid gender roles, damaging power dynamics, and experiences with trauma create the need for their own healing and also affect how they spark social change.
+Approaches to engage men must recognize that power dynamics and experiences with trauma create the need for their own healing and also affect how they spark change.

 5 Principles of Engaging Men